CrowSerainance/LiveActivityApp/README.md

 Set Alarm Time: Use the full date and time picker to set when the alarm should finish.

-You can set this for days, weeks, or months in the future.Add Alarm: Click the "Add Alarm" button.
+You can set this for days, weeks, or months in the future.

+Add Alarm: Click the "Add Alarm" button.

 Your reminder will appear in the "Upcoming Alarms" list with a live countdown.